inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 Conceit causes more conversation than wit.
 		-- LaRouchefoucauld
 The life of a repo man is always intense.
-The vil can cite Scripture for his purpose.
+The vil can cite Scripture for his rpose.
 		-- William Shakespeare, "The Merchant of Venice"
 On the night before her family moved from Kansas to California, the little girl knelt by her bed to say her prayers.
 "God bless Mommy and Daddy and